 To say that I have been in a period of extreme financial restriction would be an understatement.
 I’ve begrudgingly redirected my resources into other aspects of my life, and as a result, I haven’t been able to keep up with trends.
 Not only has the lack of new or fresh clothing made me feel like an outsider, I slowly began to realize that I was – quite literally – buying my body positivity.
 As long as I felt like I was “in the club”, my body was acceptable.

-Can you buy body positivity?
+Can you buy body acceptance?

-When I was younger, makeup used to be the way that I could participate in what was happening from a trend and culture perspective, mostly because it was so difficult for me to find clothing or shoes that I could fit into.
+When I was younger, makeup used to be the way that I could participate in what was happening from a trend and cultural perspective, mostly because it was so difficult for me to find clothing or shoes that I could fit into.
 I vividly remember flipping through the pages of Delia’s catalog (RIP), desperately combing the product descriptions for something, anything in my size.
 Being 6’2″, already a size 16/18, and wearing 32 DD bras, I was desperate to belong because I was constantly standing out.
 Makeup was one of the only ways that I could feel like a part of something, anything.

 Where do large bodies find acceptance?